Modular curves of prime-power level with infinitely many quadratic points: Enumerating subgroups to check for hyperelliptic and bielliptic modular curves

 For $p=2$, we have an upper bound of $512$ for congruence subgroups with labels $\{\texttt{64A3}, \texttt{64D7}\}.$ For these two groups we observe that there is no subgroup $H$ of $\GL_2(\Z_2)$ of $\GL_2$ level $512$ such that $\Gamma_H$ has label in $\{\texttt{64A3}, \texttt{64D7}\}.$ So, if there exists a $H$ such that $\Gamma_H$ has label in $\{\texttt{64A3}, \texttt{64D7}\}$, then its $\GL_2$ level is at most $256.$ These computations can be verified in the file \href{https://github.com/mjcerchia/two-adic-galois-images-quadratic/blob/main/Hyperelliptic

 The reason for lowering the level for these two cases is not theoretical but rather pragmatic because of the completeness of LMFDB database as explained in the beginning of this section.
 We then browse through the database and look at all the groups $H$ such that $\Gamma_H$ has label in the set Gonality2.
-The set of LMFDB labels of all the candidates is available at \href{https://github.com/mjcerchia/two-adic-galois-images-quadratic/blob/main/Hyperellipticcandidates}{\texttt{Hyperellipticcandidates} }.
+The set of LMFDB labels of all the candidates is available at \href{https://github.com/mjcerchia/two-adic-galois-images-quadratic/blob/main/Hyperellipticcandidates}{\texttt{Hyperellipticcandidates.} }The maximum $\GL_2$ level in this case is $71$.
 We provide a summary in the table below.